gabrielcordeiro2/Hospital-query-system/README.md

+I'm working with:
+- Flask
+- SQLite (PostgreSQL in near future)
+- Python

-I'm working with Flask, SQLite (PostgreSQL in near future) and Python, i will post a TO-DO list in the next days :)
+I will post a TO-DO list in the next days :)